taylorthomsen/taylors-blog/tutorial.md

 $ git remote add orgin YOUR_GITHUB_HTTPS_OR_SSH_URL
 $ git push origin master
 ```

-In order to deploy our application we first have to compile all of our vue files and assets.
-This command is defined in our **package.json** file and can be invoked by running: `npm run build` in the terminal.
-This generates our production application code into the **docs** folder.

 Once we have built out our code we're going to reformat for production and push to the `gh-pages` branch.